Lalbhai Dalpatbhai: Life

-Lalbhai was born in 1863 at Ahmedabad to Dalpatbhai Bhagubhai in a Gujarati Jain family of nagarsheths and jewellers and was a direct descendant of the 16th-century merchant, Shantidas Jhaveri.
+Lalbhai was born in 1863 at Ahmedabad to Dalpatbhai Bhagubhai in a Gujarati Oswal Jain family of nagarsheths and jewellers and was a direct descendant of the 16th-century merchant, Shantidas Jhaveri.
+He was the great grandson of Vakhatchand's second son, Motibhai.

 After growing up, he carried on the traditional business of precious gems of his family.
-His father Dalpatbhai Bhagubhai was also in cotton trading business since the 1870s As an expansion of his cotton trading business, he decided to start his own cotton mill and in 1896 he floated the Saraspur Mills flowed by Raipur Mills in 1897.
+His father Dalpatbhai Bhagubhai was also in cotton trading business since the 1870 As an expansion of his cotton trading business, he decided to start his own cotton mill and in 1896 he floated the Saraspur Mills followed by Raipur Mills in 1897.
 These two mills laid the foundation of present-day Lalbhai group.
 The group was later expanded by his sons and noted nationalist and philanthropist, Kasturbhai Lalbhai, Narottambhai Lalbhai, Chimanbhai Lalbhai and grandsons like Shrenik Kasturbhai Lalbhai, Arvind Narottambhai Lalbhai and Chinubhai Chimanbhai.
 The group now consists of mills like Arvind Mills, Atul Limited among others.